GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 4. Report feedback (spam)
 5. Resolve / Close feedback

-Keep in mind that the creators that rate the most amount of player feedback, will be listed under the Community's Top 5 "Games with rated comments".
+Keep in mind that the creators that rate the most amount of player feedback, will be listed in the "Play" section in the Top 5 "Games with rated comments".

 ![Community section](Community-section.png)